Sheep, so many ways

 So it goes with sheep.
 Consistency is often valued over distinctness.
 Commercial yarn is graded not by breed or name but by its qualities: softness (micron count), length of staple, crimp, and whiteness.
 Again, all fine and good.
 But a world without distinct breeds is a world of one kind of apple.
 And it’s a world without sheep history and without an important part of our own.

 Why the comments above on breeds?
 Because Stone Wool is dedicated to sourcing wool from various sheep who still wear their individual traits on their backs.
 So far, we’re spinning Cormo, Corriedale, Cheviot, Delaine Merino, and a marvelous blend of Romney and merino.
-We hope shortly to offer a limited edition of a rare breed, a sheep in danger of disappearing forever.
-So, keep a lookout.
+And we offer quarterly limited-editions of an unusual or rare breed.
+There are too many sheep in danger of disappearing forever.
+So, keep a lookout for our special small-batch yarns and help us call attention to these wonderful, enduring animals.

 We hope you’ll join us in breed knitting.
 And if there’s a sheep that you’d like to see in a yarn, let us know.
 Who knows, we might just be able to make it.